 Here are seven steps that will help you transform mere procurement into strategic sourcing:

-1. Start with a big picture analysis.
+- Start with a big-picture analysis.
 Look at all purchasing data, then break it down into different departments and locations.
 Analyze different spending categories, as well as patterns in buying.
 The more granular the data, the more information you have to analyze.
 Use advanced reporting and data visualization tools to detect trends, bottlenecks, and potential efficiencies.
 Feed these data points into analytical tools continuously, and track important trends, such as changes in pricing and availability of the supplies needed to run your business.

-2. Create a strategic procurement plan based on the business' needs.
-Create forecasts using historic data about what you’ve purchased, when, and for which locations will help guide the strategic planning.
-For instance, if you’ve negotiated a discount on certain printer cartridges but they’re not being used, you can direct your efforts elsewhere.
+- Create a strategic procurement plan based on the business' needs.
+Create forecasts using historical data about what you’ve purchased, when, and which locations will help guide strategic planning.
+For instance, if you’ve negotiated a discount on certain printer cartridges, but they’re not being used, you can direct your efforts elsewhere.
 Ensure your plan is dynamic and shared with the finance group and other relevant stakeholders.
 Solicit regular input and put procedures in place to ensure the plan is updated in real-time and can be quickly adapted to respond rapidly to changing real-world conditions.

-3. Analyze the supplier market.
-What suppliers can provide your business with the Maintenance, Repair and Operations (MRO) products needed to keep buildings running and in repair?
+- Analyze the supplier market.
+What suppliers can provide your business with the Maintenance, Repair, and Operations (MRO) products needed to keep buildings running and in repair?
 Develop portfolios about potential suppliers, including their strengths and weaknesses.
 Make supplier research an ongoing process, and institute a practice to gather as much data as possible on prospective new vendors — track qualitative and quantitative measures as part of your analysis.

-4. Define your supplier criteria.
+- Define your supplier criteria.
 Know what the business needs from suppliers so it's easier to determine who can meet the criteria and who can't.
 Determine what qualities are most important in your suppliers and engage them accordingly.
 Seek input internally, so the interests of all interested parties are represented in your criteria.
 The more input, the better.

-5. Negotiate with a list of select suppliers.
+- Negotiate with a list of select suppliers.
 Reach out to a carefully chosen list and start the negotiation process of putting products’ pricing under contract.
 Analyze each negotiation as a basis for learning the most effective approaches and terms and integrate this feedback into subsequent negotiations.

-6. Incorporate the new suppliers into your procurement program.
+- Incorporate the new suppliers into your procurement program.
 Make it easy for contractors and employees to order from the new suppliers.
 This helps eliminate maverick spending and increased costs.
-An easy-to-use one-click procurement platform can decrease employee reluctance to use traditional (aka cumbersome) ways of buying.
+An easy-to-use, one-click procurement platform can decrease employee reluctance to use traditional (aka cumbersome) ways of buying.

-7. Track the performance of all suppliers.
+- Track the performance of all suppliers.
 Make sure suppliers are adhering to terms and conditions and providing the optimum level of service.
-Continually analyze their performance, as well.
+Continually analyze their performance as well.
 If they aren’t up to par, investigate potential new suppliers who may be better suited to serve the business.

 4 Metrics to Consider for Strategic Sourcing